gvx/wurm/docs/source/wurm.rst

    is created for the field.
 Note that SQL considers ``None`` values to be different from other ``None`` values for this purpose.

-   If you attempt to call :meth:`Table.insert` or :meth:`Table.commit` in a way that would violate such a constraint, the operation is rolled back, and a :class:`WurmError` is raised.
+   If you attempt to call :meth:`~wurm.tables.BaseTable.insert` or :meth:`~wurm.tables.BaseTable.commit` in a way that would violate such a constraint, the operation is rolled back, and a :class:`~wurm.WurmError` is raised.

+.. autofunction:: wurm.register_type

 -------------
 Queries